Essential Farm Tools and Equipment for Starting Your Farm

 Another way to make your farm more sustainable is by composting, allowing you to reuse immense amounts of waste that farms toss out.
 Simply throw all of your biodegradable items into a pile and, soon enough, it’ll turn into nutritious fertilizer.
 Composting is a cheap and environmentally friendly alternative to commercial plant foods.
 You can make your own composting box or purchase one at any hardware store – the opportunities are endless.

-What Tools and Equipment Do You Need to Start a Farm?
+What Farm Tools and Equipment Do You Need to Start?